mesur-io/ntru-key-encapsulation/draft-fluhrer-cfrg-ntru.md

 groups of 5, and packing each such group into a byte.

 This function takes the n-1 coefficients in sets of 5; it converts the five coefficients c0, c1, c2, c3, c4 into the values 0, 1 or 2.
-This it sums up the
+Then it sums up the
 coefficients as c0 + 3*c1 + 9*c2 + 27*c3 + 81*c4, and then stores that value as
 the next byte in the byte string.